Lummi nation tribe marches with activists for release of Lolita, captive orca

 Carrying a recently-carved 16-foot totem that's traveled with them across the country, members of the Lummi Nation, a native tribe from the Pacific Northwest, joined South Florida animal rights activists to march on the Miami Seaquarium as they once again they called for the release of Lolita.
 The 52-year-old orca who has been living there in the nation's smallest whale tank for 47 years after being taken from her family in Puget.

-“Lolita is family.
-She got taken away we're trying to get her back,” said Lupo, who marched Sunday.
-“We're going to be here every day that we can until she returns home to her family.”
+"Lolita is family.
+She got taken away.
+We're trying to get her back," said Tribal council member Nickolaus Lewis who marched Sunday.
+"We're going to be here every day that we can until she returns home to her family."

-When asked if he thinks Lolita heard them Sunday, Lupo replied, “Oh, more than you know.
+When asked if he thinks Lolita heard them Sunday, Totem pole carver Doug James , "Oh, more than you know.
 You know, her pod can reach miles across the water.
-She definitely knows we're here.”
+She definitely knows we're here."

 When Local 10 News visited the Lummi tribe in Washington state two months ago, they took Louis Aguirre to a sea pen on Orcas Island.
 Many in the tribe said they believe it would be the perfect place to retire Lolita because it's in the same waters her family still travels through.
 It's also right next door to a salmon hatchery.